Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

 \overset{\text{numerical}}{\underset{\text{evaluation}}{\longrightarrow}} \\ \alphares \approx

 \end{cases} \een From \citeeq{eq:nu_approx}, we have the characteristic-speed-to-mass index $\nu\simeq 1/3$.
 Parameter $p=0/2$ for an $s/p$-wave annihilation.
 Since $\alpha\approx 1.95$ and $\varepsilon\approx 0.05$, we see that $\alphacoul>0$ quite generically.
 Therefore, the Coulomb regime is $\mtsat$-dominated (provided $\mtsat<\mmax$, which is not always the case in particular if the host halo is a dwarf galaxy).
 On the other hand, in the saturation regime, $\alphasat>0$ for the $s$-wave case ($p=0$), while it gets negative for the $p$-wave case ($p=2$).
 Therefore, the saturation regime is either $\mmin$-dominated ($s$-wave) or $\mtsat$-dominated ($p$-wave).
 In the latter case, this means that mostly subhalo masses down to $\mtsat(\epsilon_\phi)$ participate in an extra-Sommerfeld enhancement, whereas the lower part of the mass function does not add up a significant yield---this actually comes from the $v^2$ $p$-wave suppression factor absorbed in our effective Sommerfeld ansatz, which remains in the saturation regime of $p$-wave annihilation.
 In contrast, on resonances, we see that $\alphares$ is positive for both $s$-wave and $p$-wave annihilation processes.
 Therefore, all subhalos down to the cutoff mass $m_{\rm min}$ participate in the extra-enhancement on resonances in both cases.
-There is still a fundamental different between $s$- and $p$-wave resonances that needs to be emphasized: there is formally a velocity dependence in the $s$-wave case, which can be seen from the $2\nu$ contribution to $\alpha_{\rm res}$, while $p$-wave resonance amplitudes do not depend on velocity---see \citeeq{eq:S_ansatz_res_v}.
-This again comes from the fact that our Sommerfeld ansatz includes the $v^2$ $p$-wave suppression factor, and hence the full velocity dependence of the annihilation cross section (it compensates for the $1/v^2$ scaling of the Sommerfeld factor on resonances).
-We see here the advantage of such a redefinition, as it makes it clear that for $p$-wave peaks, our analytical calculation is not plagued by potential errors coming from converting a local velocity dependence into a global averaged one.
-This offers a nice way to test the more involved numerical calculations (as long as the full phase-space volume lies in the saturation regime).
+There is still a fundamental different between $s$- and $p$-wave resonances that needs to be emphasized: there is formally a velocity dependence in the $s$-wave case, which can be seen from the $2\nu$ contribution to $\alpha_{\rm res}$, while $p$-wave resonance amplitudes do not depend on velocity---see detailed discussion around \citeeq{eq:S_ansatz_res_v}.
+Finally, it is important to stress that values of $\alpha_s$ close to 0 are subject to uncertainties.
+A small change in the mass function slope $\alpha$, for instance, could change the hierarchy in the contributing masses, hence in the global enhancement.
+This concerns mostly the saturation regime of the $s$-wave annihilation and resonances of the $p$-wave annihilation.